 Recently however, two bits of news caught my eye.
 Although most people are probably more interested in the first posting of the day on SEO Blackhat, the second one “Dude, Where’s my Porn?” had the catchier title.
 A long time ago, when I worked for Shell Canada, I used to frequent an online forum called Builder’s Buzz to try and keep abreast of things and to get solutions to problems related to building the web.
 The forum is gone but one poster I still remember, his handle was NineNine.
 He was one of the more active and knowledgeable posters and he let it be known he worked in adult entertainment.
 That was when I first realized that some of the really cutting edge web work particularly as it related to search engine performance was being done on the dark side of the web.

 Now I don’t really frequent any forums, but I used to check Webmaster World everyday, now I just subscribe to the RSS feed of the front page to catch the major news.
 Over there the guys and gals who really care about search engine results are often in the travel vertical.
 If you’ve ever Googled “cheap hotel” + a major city you’ll know what I mean.
-These guys actually really pissed me off when I was in Cambodia and I needed a hotel for one night near the airport in Bangkok… Funnily enough I don’t find myself searching the web for porn regularly so I was unaware that Google apparently has added some special porn filters to their search engine, until I read it in an RSS feed.
+These guys actually really pissed me off when I was in Cambodia and I needed a hotel for one night near the airport in Bangkok… Funnily enough I don’t find myself searching the web for porn regularly so I was unaware that Google apparently has added some special porn filters to their search engine, that is until I read it in an RSS feed.

 Now I believe Google would do this, not to protect kids, no but to make money.
-Porn and travel information are two profitable niches online and a lot of people find what they desire by using a search engine, some of them even end up at my own site.
+Porn and travel information are two profitable verticals online and a lot of people find what they desire by using a search engine, some of them even end up at my own site.
 Google likely makes a large amount of money in these hotly contested verticals and if they make it a little harder to rank organically at the top that will likely lead to an increase in pay for placement revenue.
 But maybe this really is to help protect the kids, there is a lot of crap online I wouldn’t want a kid to read, I don’t even want to read it, and there are some things about which I wish I was a little more naive.

 In non-Google news, Yahoo one of its major rivals made a number of small purchases of Web 2.0 or social networking sites.
 Nothing as big as Google buying YouTube or News Corp buying MySpace, but acquisitions none the less, profitable exits presumably for the VCs and entrepreneurs.
 I read about this on Arstechnica, which still gets my vote as the best general tech site on the web.